 As described later in Section 3, mechanistic studies can reveal the biochemical pathways and types of biological events that contribute to adverse effects from exposure to dioxin-like compounds.
-For example, much evidence indicates that TCDD acts via an intracellular protein (the aryl hydrocarbon receptor, AhR), which is a ligand-dependent transcription factor that functions in partnership with a second protein (known as the Ah receptor nuclear translocator, Arnt).
-Therefore, from a mechanistic standpoint, TCDD's adverse effects appear likely to reflect alterations in gene expression that occur at an inappropriate time and/or for an inappropriate length of time.
-Mechanistic studies also indicate that several other proteins contribute to TCDD's gene regulatory effects and that the response to TCDD probably involves a relatively complex interplay between multiple genetic and environmental factors.
+For example, much evidence indicates that 2,3,7,8-TCDD acts via an intracellular protein (the aryl hydrocarbon receptor [AhR]), which is a ligand-dependent transcription factor that functions in partnership with a second protein (known as the Ah receptor nuclear translocator, Arnt) to alter gene expression.
+In addition, receptor binding may result in release of cytoplasmic proteins which, in turn, alter the expression or activity of cell regulatory proteins (e.g. increases in Src activity).
+Therefore, from a mechanistic standpoint, TCDD's adverse effects appear likely to reflect alterations in gene expression or protein activity that occur at an inappropriate time and/or for an inappropriate length of time.
+Mechanistic studies also indicate that several other proteins (e.g. hif α , RB, sim, etc.) contribute to TCDD's gene regulatory effects and that the response to 2,3,7,8-TCDD involves a relatively complex interplay between multiple genetic and environmental factors.
 This model is illustrated in Figure 2-1 (from Part II, Chapter 2).

 Comparative data from animal and human cells and tissues suggest a strong qualitative similarity across species in response to dioxin-like chemicals.
-This further supports the applicability to humans of the generalized model of early events in response to dioxin exposure.
-These biochemical and biological responses are sometimes considered adaptive and are often not considered adverse in and of themselves.
-However, many of these biochemical changes are potentially on a continuum of dose-response relationships, which leads to adverse responses.
+This further supports the applicability to humans of the generalized model of initial events in response to dioxin exposure.
+These biochemical and biological responses are sometimes considered adaptive, or reflective of exposure to dioxin-like compounds but within normal homeostatic limits and, therefore, are often not considered adverse in and of themselves.
+However, many of these biochemical changes are potentially on a continuum of dose-response relationships which leads to adverse responses and, considering the potential to shift population distributions in response, may be of concern.
 At this time, caution must be used when describing these events as adaptive.

-If, as we can infer from the evidence, TCDD and other dioxin-like compounds operate through these mechanisms, there are constraints on the possible models that can plausibly account for dioxin's biological effects and also on the assumptions used during the risk assessment process.
+If, as we can infer from the evidence, 2,3,7,8-TCDD and other dioxin-like compounds operate through these mechanisms, there are constraints on the possible models that can plausibly account for dioxin's biological effects and also on the assumptions used during the risk assessment process.
+For instance, the linear relationship expected between ligand concentration and receptor binding may or may not be reflective of dose-response relationships for downstream events requiring complex interactions of other regulatory proteins with the activated receptor.
 Mechanistic knowledge of dioxin action may also be useful in other ways.
-For example, a further understanding of the ligand specificity and structure of the Ah receptor will likely assist in the identification of other chemicals to which humans are exposed that may either add to, synergize, or antagonize the toxicity of TCDD and other dioxin-like compounds.
-Knowledge of genetic polymorphisms that influence TCDD responsiveness may also allow the identification of individuals at particular risk from exposure to dioxin.
+For example, knowledge of genetic polymorphisms that influence 2,3,7,8-TCDD responsiveness may also allow the identification of individuals at particular risk from exposure to dioxin.
 In addition, knowledge of the biochemical pathways that are altered by dioxin-like compounds may help in the development of drugs that can prevent dioxin's adverse effects.